temuller/personal_website/content/project/tessreduce/index.md

 +++
 # Project title.
-#title = "Software Carpentry Workshop"
-title = "Hubble Tension Workshop"
+title = "TESSreduce"

 # Date this page was created.
-date = 2020-12-31T00:00:00
+date = 2020-01-01T00:00:00

 # Project summary to display on homepage.
-summary = "Workshop to discuss the tension in the measured H0 value from different current methods ([Workshop website](https://sites.google.com/view/a-hubble-tension-headache/home?authuser=0))"
+summary = "Pipeline for extracting supernova light curves with TESS data"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["royalties", "pcr"]`
-tags = ["Astro"]
+tags = ["Pipeline", "Supernova"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""